-I’m in love with that StaKool metal ice chest and it only cost $10 at My Favorite Junk Shop.
-Who could turn down that deal.
-The cooler is spotless inside, no rust at all and it’s not stinky either.I did a little research on the cooler and it was made in the 50’s by Coleman.
+I love that StaKool metal ice chest, and it only cost $10 at My Favorite Junk Shop.
+Who could turn down that deal?
+The cooler is spotless inside, no rust at all and it’s not stinky either.I did a little research on the cooler, which was made in the 50’s by Coleman.

 The rusty metal star chair came from the junk shop too.
 I bought the pair of yellow kids chairs from the shop where I have my booth.
 I forget where the vintage scale came from but I think it was an estate sale.

 How about that galvanized mop bucket as a Christmas tree stand/container?
 I like it!
-I bought the mop bucket at an auction and I think I had to pay $30 for it.
-A bit over my budget by worth it to me.
+I bought the mop bucket at an auction, and I think I had to pay $30 for it.
+It was a bit over my budget but worth it to me.

-I like to have a live tree on the porch along with Poinsettias (when it’s not too cold).
+I like having a live tree on the porch and Poinsettias (when it’s not too cold).
 I bought two trees and two poinsettias at Home Depot.
 The other tree is at the back door.
 Oh yeah, I bought the fresh wreath at Home Depot too….only $6 bucks.

-I filled the green log roller and the red Tonka fire truck with pine cones I picked up on my parents farm in Arkansas.
-Always nice to have a bit of home.
+I filled the green log roller and the red Tonka fire truck with pine cones I picked up on my parent’s farm in Arkansas.
+It’s always nice to have a bit of home.

 The plaid lunch box is an auction buy and the rusty bucket holding the poinsettia came from the flea market.
 As a rule I don’t pay much for rusty buckets and other junk containers.
 Once they get too holey or start falling apart I toss them.

 I pulled out all the stops and went over the top with my red porch decorations.
 The red poinsettias for $1 a pot at Home Depot were irresistible and I bought 6.